manualvarado22/file-upload-page/README.md

 # file-upload-page
-A page where you can upload files
+A page where you can upload files.